-The meetings are organized by Enrico Toffalini and Tommaso Feraco in partnership with the PsicoStat group
+The meetings are organized by Enrico Toffalini and Tommaso Feraco in partnership with the PsicoStat group.
+Some additional materials can be found on github at this link.

 Gianmarco Altoè: Logistic regression (and generalized linear models in Psychology)